D-Prasad19/fullstack-python-projects/README.md

 ---

 ## 📖 Overview
-This repository showcases a collection of **Full Stack Web Development projects** built using Python frameworks such as **Django** and **Flask**, along with front-end technologies like **HTML, CSS, and JavaScript**.
+This repository showcases a collection of **Full Stack Web Development projects** built using Python frameworks such as **Django** , along with front-end technologies like **HTML, CSS, and JavaScript**.
 Each project demonstrates the development of responsive, scalable, and interactive web applications.

 **Key Skills Highlighted:**
 - Python (Django)